JevaughnNewman/East-Coast-Insurance-Data-Project/README.md

   - **Visualization of claimant profiles**: Claimants are visualized by their average age, sex, and education levels.

-  ① An interactive PowerBI Dashboard of the First Quarter Claims data can be accessed [LINK](https://app.powerbi.com/view?r=eyJrIjoiNGY2Y2Y4NDItYzBjNC00NWU3LWEyNjgtYjYyYmIyOWQwYzNkIiwidCI6IjVhMmY2ZmQxLTU3MzctNGY3Ny04MmNkLWQ4MGNhMGNkZjZiYSJ9)
+  ① An interactive PowerBI Dashboard of the First Quarter Claims data can be accessed [HERE](https://app.powerbi.com/view?r=eyJrIjoiNGY2Y2Y4NDItYzBjNC00NWU3LWEyNjgtYjYyYmIyOWQwYzNkIiwidCI6IjVhMmY2ZmQxLTU3MzctNGY3Ny04MmNkLWQ4MGNhMGNkZjZiYSJ9)

-  ② The Command line queries used to create the relational database in Microsoft SQL Server 2022 can be found here [LINK](https://docs.google.com/document/d/1zbn_qlT9KoIrOmZKwxY815IANsueGfNZLKpobNBBSJ0/edit?usp=sharing)
+  ② The Command line queries used to create the relational database in Microsoft SQL Server 2022 can be found [HERE](https://docs.google.com/document/d/1zbn_qlT9KoIrOmZKwxY815IANsueGfNZLKpobNBBSJ0/edit?usp=sharing)

 # Data Structure & Initial Checks